bricev/JobQueue/README.md

 ## Configuration

 - PHP 7.1 must be installed
+- Redis must be installed (for queue data persistence)
 - the environment variable `JOBQUEUE_ENV` may be set as `dev`, `prod` (or any string, default if not set: `dev`)
 - a config file should be stored in the `config/services_{JOBQUEUE_ENV}` dir (the following template may be used: `config/services_dev.yml.template`)
 - see Symfony dependency injection component [documentation](https://symfony.com/doc/current/components/dependency_injection.html) if you need help about the `service_*.yml` configuration